Healthdirect Free Australian health advice you can count on.

 Call 000 or go to the hospital emergency department if:

-• your blood glucose level stays above 15mmol/L and you have ketones
+• your blood glucose level stays above 15mmol/L and you have ketones in your blood or urine

-• your symptoms are getting worse and you are unable to manage your condition yourself
+• your symptoms are getting worse, and you are unable to manage your condition yourself

 Make an appointment to see your doctor if: